kpreid/all-is-cubes/CONTRIBUTING.md

     Code should panic, or return errors, rather than allowing invariants to be broken or misinterpreting input.

+    *   In particular, to avoid accidentally creating such bugs, the `as` cast operator should be avoided, due to its silent truncation of numbers and its many possible behaviors depending on the type.
+        Instead:

+        1. Type coercions (such as to `dyn` types) should be expressed by constraining types using type annotations on `let` or explicit generic parameters on functions.
+        2. Conversions from numeric types to larger numeric types should be expressed using `from()` or `into()`.

+        Cases where `as` may ve used:

+        *   `as` may be used for converting between integer and floating-point types.
+            The resulting rounding and saturating behavior should be taken into account.
+        *   `as` may be used for truncating numeric conversions in cases where the truncated result either cannot occur, or would produce a correct final due to what the code does next.
+            Such usages should be accompanied by comments explaining why they are correct.

 *   Panics due to user input are considered bugs.
     That is, library code should be designed to be usable even when aborting is unacceptable and `catch_unwind()` is unavailable.